 The University of Wisconsin is committed to promoting financial wellness by helping you plan and achieve your savings goals.
 The University is proud to be a participant of America Saves Week and offer events across the UW System at no cost to you!

-As workplace restrictions ease, ETF, EAP, and UW System continue to offer you information, tips and strategies to help you manage the pandemic’s ongoing challenges.
-Check out the UW Oshkosh main Titans Return webpage for information about returning to campus, testing, and vaccinations and more.
+As workplace restrictions ease, UW Oshkosh, ETF, UW System, and communities continue to offer you information, tips and strategies to help you manage the pandemic’s ongoing challenges.

 UW Oshkosh Resources